scaffold-eth/se-2-docs/docs/intro.md

 [Scaffold-eth](https://github.com/scaffold-eth/scaffold-eth-2) is everything you need to get started building decentralized applications on Ethereum! 🚀

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.
+⚙️ Built using NextJS, RainbowKit, Hardhat, Foundry, Wagmi, and Typescript.

 ## About Scaffold-ETH 2